GHutch55/fragments/README.md

 ## Contributing

-This is currently a personal project, but suggestions and feedback are welcome!
+This is currently a personal + learning project, but suggestions and feedback are welcome!
 Please open an issue to discuss any changes.

 ## License

-MIT License - see LICENSE file for details.
+MIT License - see [LICENSE] file for details.